Chinatown, Montreal: Features

-Looking down De la Gauchetière Street in Chinatown.

 Montreal's Chinatown is a vibrant nightspot for locals and tourists alike thanks to a special regulation by Montreal's city officials which slates the sector as a tourist area, thus allowing it to continue operations well into the evening.
 Cantonese seafood, barbecue and dim sum restaurants and Vietnamese Phở eateries are featured in Chinatown.
 Many local Asian-Canadians frequent the area since the shops offer products directly imported from Mainland China or Vietnam that are difficult to find elsewhere in town.

 Aside from its economic importance in the sector, Montreal's Chinatown actively participate in numerous community activities.
 The offices of many Chinese newspapers, organizations and associations are located in the surrounding buildings.
 Moreover, the Chinatown houses the biggest Chinese school of Montreal (over 1500 students) as well as the Montreal Chinese Catholic Mission.
 Over the years, the Canadian government has continually sought to invest in the area by funding the construction of the Montreal Chinese Hospital and the Montreal Chinese Cultural and Community Centre.

 The new CHUM hospital is partly located in Chinatown and the Quartier Latin.

 Like many other Chinatowns, Montreal also has the annual Miss Chinese Montreal Pageant, where the winner goes on to compete at the Miss Chinese International Pageant, which is usually held in Hong Kong or in mainland China.